- Looks great

 With the 2019 RAV4, Toyota has a solidly competitive crossover SUV, albeit one that doesn’t outdo its competitors in some key areas such as interior space.

 For that, we rate the 2019 RAV4 at 6.2 out of 10.
 It hasn’t been crash-tested, but that figure could rise if it aces federal and independent evaluations.
+(Read more about how we rate cars.)

 The 2019 RAV4 comes in two basic guises.
 A 2.5-liter inline-4 powers LE, Adventure, XLE, and Limited trims and can be fitted with either front- or all-wheel drive.
 The RAV4 Hybrid channels its Prius sibling with gasoline-electric power but throws in an electric motor and a nickel-metal hydride battery to motivate the rear wheels for standard all-wheel drive.